PoCInnovation/Pool2024/P2P/day04/README.md

 ### 📚 **Documentation**:

-Quick tip: You can pass an additional object when calling your smart contract's function and a `value` property. 😉
+Get the ABI of your smart contract and use it with `viem` to call the `mint` function on your smart contract.

 ### ✔️ **Validation**:

-You minted your first NFT and can now see it in your collection in your [opensea testnet](https://testnets.opensea.io/account) account. <!-- markdown-link-check-disable-line -->
+You minted your first NFT and can now see it in your collection in your [opensea testnet](https://testnets.opensea.io/account) account.

 ## Step 4 - Let's see our NFTs